smurtadhaalawi/Employees-Reviews/README.md

 [Website](https://www.kaggle.com/datasets/davidgauthier/glassdoor-job-reviews/data)

 # Analysis:
 The analysis compares employee satisfaction across the Education, Finance, and Food sectors by examining key rating dimensions such as overall rating, work-life balance, culture, career growth, compensation, management, recommendation, and CEO approval.
 After cleaning and filtering the data, average scores are calculated and compared across sectors using descriptive statistics and visualizations.
-Statistical tests such as ANOVA are used to assess whether the differences are significant.
 The findings help identify the best-performing sector in terms of overall employee satisfaction, while also revealing common strengths and weaknesses shared across industries, highlighting the key pros and cons that shape employee experiences in each sector.

 # How to Run:
 download the Data from website, Then open the data in python by :